-The substantial majority of our short and long-term investments are in highly rated government agency bonds and municipal bonds.
+The majority of our short and long-term investments are in highly rated government agency bonds, municipal, and corporate bonds.
 Other than with respect to our holdings of ARS, we have not experienced any liquidity or impairment issues with such investments.
-However, the credit markets have continued to be highly volatile and there can be no assurance that these conditions will not in the future adversely affect the liquidity or value of our investments in government agency bonds or municipal bonds.
+However, the credit markets have continued to be highly volatile and there can be no assurance that these conditions will not in the future adversely affect the liquidity or value of our investments in government agency bonds, municipal bonds, or corporate bonds.